turbot/guardrails-docs/docs/runbooks/enterprise-install/update-workspace-te-version/index.md

 In this runbook, you will:
 - Update a workspace to a new TE version using AWS CloudFormation

-A Guardrails workspace is updated to a new version by referencing a newly installed TE product within the workspace stack.
+A Guardrails [Workspace](https://turbot.com/guardrails/docs/reference/glossary#glossary) is updated to a new version by referencing a newly installed TE product within the workspace stack.
 This ensures the workspace benefits from the latest TE features and improvements.

 ## Prerequisites

-- Access to the Guardrails master AWS account with Administrator privileges.
+- Access to the Guardrails primary AWS account with Administrator privileges.
 - Desired TE version(s) installed.
 - Familiarity with AWS Console and CloudFormation service.